 - 1. By resolution 2/05, the Synod requested that the Standing Committee report its findings about stipends and allowances to the Synod each year. - 2.
-The circular to ministers and wardens entitled "Guidelines for the Remuneration of Parish Ministry Staff for 2009" (the "Guidelines") was published in September last year and provides details of the stipends, allowances and benefits for ministers, assistant ministers and lay ministers in the current calendar year.
-The format and content of the "Guidelines for Remuneration of Parish Ministry Staff for 2010" was approved in August 2009 and will be published on the SDS website in September this year.
+The circular to ministers and wardens entitled "Guidelines for the Remuneration of Parish Ministry Staff for 2014" (the "Guidelines") was published in August this year and provides details of the recommended stipends, allowances and benefits for ministers, assistant ministers and lay ministers for 2014.